aoraki/linux-essentials/Centos7OperationEssentials.md

 ...
 ```

-To see a process tree like output
+To see a process tree-like output
 ```
 [root@server1 ~]# ps -e --forest
   PID TTY          TIME CMD